Jaipur Literature Festival Day 1/5

 And how Kaur has devoured it – and the gratitude and affection she clearly feels for their act of sacrifice and belief is itself a work of art – and undoubtedly shows off her talent as a writer.

 She has long been hailed as just a social media star for her pithy reflections on life – especially as a young woman of colour.

-By the reaction and the huge crowds she drew, she clearly has another considerable constituency in India who connect more generally with her musings on life and love and affirming the feminine and opposing discrimination and diversity.
+By the reaction and the huge crowds she drew, she clearly has another considerable constituency in India who connect more generally with her musings on life and love and affirming the feminine and opposing discrimination and a lack of diversity.

 In some ways, she represents the future of writing and the opening day started with someone who has been at the top of the writing game (if it can be called that) for more than 25 years and represents a different world when aspiring writers needed publishers, editors and agents.

 Pico Iyer is a novelist, essayist and travel writer, and much better known in America, where he lived and worked after a thoroughly British education that took in Eton and Oxford (and a double first in English).
 He made the inaugural keynote JLF speech, ‘Charting a World without borders’.